 Take it even further and sign keyboard shortcuts to other alignment functions.
 I use the top and left align functions almost as much as center so I have keyboard shortcuts setup for those as well.

-The latest version of Photoshop now includes smart guides which appear on the screen as you move layers around, informing you of the location of the layer relative to other layers.
+Photoshop now includes smart guides which appear on the screen as you move layers around, informing you of the location of the layer relative to other layers.

 You can position layers to be centerd vertically and horizontally using these smart guides but it can get confusing in a complicated document with many layers as it can be hard to tell if it is exactly in the middle of a particular layer or if it is actually aligning with another layer.
 This is why I still recommend using the method above most of the time.